Instant Answer Display Reference

 - In news.js,

-is specified, the default itemType is 'Items'.
-For example, the MetaBar description will read "Showing 12 Items", or "Showing 12 Items for Electronics" when asearchTerm
+itemTypeis specified, the default itemType is 'Items'.
+For example, the MetaBar description will read "Showing 12 Items", or "Showing 12 Items for Electronics" when asearchTermis provided.Examples

 - In news.js, the